System

 - tcp syn-flood limit (1-4294967295)

-The command is used in devices to configure the maximum number of allowed half-open TCP connections.
+- The command is used in devices to configure the maximum number of allowed half-open TCP connections.
 Half-open connections occur during a SYN flood attack, which is a type of denial of service (DoS) attack.
-During a SYN flood attack, an attacker sends a large number of TCP SYN packets to the target device, but never completes the connection by sending the ACK packet.
+During a SYN flood attack, an attacker sends a large number of TCP SYN packets to the target device, but never completes the connection by sending the ACK packet. - (1-4294967295): specifies the maximum number of allowed half-open TCP connections.

-The default limit is
+- Note - The default limit is - 256.